foxydot/truepoint/wp-content/plugins/better-wp-security/readme.txt

 * First alpha release including simple feature set.

 == Upgrade Notice ==

+= 4.4.13 =
+Version 4.4.13 is a bug-fix release addressing numerous minor bugs affecting some users.
+It is recommended for all users.

+= 4.4.11 =
+Version 4.4.11 is a bug-fix release addressing numerous minor bugs affecting some users.
+It is recommended for all users.

+= 4.4.9 =
+Version 4.4.9 is a bugfix release for the free version and contains new features for pro users.
+It is a recommended update for all users.

+= 4.4.6 =
+Version 4.4.6 adds new features, enhancements, bug fixes and more.
+It is recommended for all users.

+= 4.3.11 =
+Version 4.3.11 contains a security fix and should be installed by all users.

+= 4.3.9 =
+Version 4.3.9 is a bug-fix release addressing numerous minor bugs affecting some users.
+It is recommended for all users.

+= 4.3.7 =
+Version 4.3.7 adds malware scheduling and other features as well as numerous minor bugfixes and enhancements.
+It is recommended for all users.

+= 4.3.3 =
+Version 4.3.3 adds malware scheduling and other features as well as numerous minor bugfixes and enhancements.
+It is recommended for all users.

 = 4.2.15 =
 Version 4.2.15 delivers fixes for minor bugs experienced by some users.